McKENZIE, COLIN, 1753-1821

 McKenzie was primarily interested in collecting information and artifacts from the places that he visited during the course of his duty.
 He sought the assistance of local scholars who were proficient in the regional languages and would act as a contact between the officer and the common people.
 He did not mind spending from his personal resources for the expenses incurred in appointing these scholars.
 Among the Kannada scholars harnessed for this work, he makes a particular mention of one Kavelly Venkataborayya.

-collected by McKenzie are called ‘Mackenzie Collection’ and they are
+by McKenzie are called ‘Mackenzie Collection’ and they are distributed among

 The total collection of McKenzie is truly monumental.
 They include 6218 coins, 106 statues made of copper, silver, bronze and gold, many copper inscriptions, 2630 drawings, 69 maps and many curios such as weights, beads, rings et al. However the major constituents of the collection are copies of about 8000 inscriptions and manuscripts collected from thirteen languages.